Alcatrazes Islands: Biodiversity

 Alcatrazes possesses rich fauna and flora; by December 2019, 1,3 thousand species had been registered there, 93 of which were deemed endangered and 20 were endemic, including the Bothrops alcatraz, the Scinax alcatraz and the true frog Cycloramphus faustoi.
+Among the endemic plants, there's the Anthurium alcatrazensis, the Begonia venosa and the Sinningia insularis (also endemic to Recife Hill, in São Sebastião), besides the Begonia larorum, collected only once and never found again there; it's deemed extinct now.

 Other endemic species yet to be discovered are believed to exist there, including a species of coral snake which two only known individuals were lost during the fire at the Instituto Butantan.

 Such occurrence of endemism lead the archipelago to be nicknamed "the Galápagos of Brazil" by some researchers, who believe Charles Darwin would have come to the same conclusions he came to in the Equatorian archipelago had he studied the fauna of Alcatrazes.
 As described in the sub-section "Geology" above, the islands were for tens of thousands of years linked to the continent, which provided easy access to the place for several species.
-As the waters rose again and the mountains returned to their island status, the animals that were stranded there either died or adapted and evolved, giving birth to all those unique species.
+As the waters rose again and the mountains returned to their island status, the animals that were stranded there either died or adapted and evolved, giving birth to all those unique species which resulted from 11,000 years of genetic isolate.

 On the main island there is the world's biggest cluster of frigatebirds' nests, with a gathering of 6,000 individuals.
-Some 10,000 birds live in the archipelago, with over 100 different confirmed species, including endangered ones like the American oystercatcher and the South American tern.
+Some 10 to 20,000 birds live in the archipelago, with over 100 different confirmed species (another source speaks of 92), including endangered ones like the American oystercatcher and the South American tern The colonizing expedition lead by Martim Afonso de Sousa between 1530 and 1532 already took note of bird sightings in the place, and the one lead by Luederwaldt & Fonseca in 1920 catalogued 39 additional species, of which 17 were deemed resident.
+Between the 1990s and the 2000s, further expeditions of the Alcatrazes Project raised the numbers to 103 and 37, respectively.
+11 are considered endangered.